tran4code/calorieApp_server/README.md

 - [License](#license)

-# Why use BurnOut?
- - User can keep a track of their calorie intake.
- - User just needs to input the food they've had, calories get calculated automatically.
- - Displays a record of calories in and calories burnt out day wise in History tab.
- - Helps user to figure out how much to eat/exercise according to their desired goal(weight loss/gain).
- - Users can connect with their friends and keep track of each other's progress
- - Enrollment into numerous yoga and workout sessions.
- - Accessible to everyone and easy to use.

 # Implementation

 Link to the implementation video of the BurnOut application:

 # TechStack Used for the Development of Project